alecmuffett/draft-muffett-end-to-end-secure-messaging/text/draft-muffett-end-to-end-secure-messaging.basic.md

 ## Plaintext Content and Sensitive Metadata (PCASM)

-The PCASM of a message is defined as:
+The PCASM of a message is defined as any of:

 ### Content PCASM